Knowledge Base

 Adding & arranging blocks

 Blocks are the lego pieces of your course.
-The left rail in the editor shows everything available, grouped by type.
+The left rail in the editor shows everything available, grouped by type, with a search box at the top.

 Click to add